Mikolaj-Mroz/YTMv/README.md

 ## Usage

-To properly use the app you need to store your youtube API keys in client_secret.json file.
-When it's done open YTMv.exe file.
+Open YTMv.exe file.
 I think it's self explanatory what you need to do next.
+If the app doesn't work then we probably exceeded youtube API limit for the day.
+Sorry for that!
+I'll try to verify my app so I can make my limits bigger.

 ## Future